arindas/arindas.github.io/content/blog/segmented-log-rust.md

 With our underlying components in place, we are ready to encapsulate the _segmented-log_ data-structure.

-Similar to `Segment`, first we need to represent the configuration schema of our `SegmentedLog`:
+Similar to `Segment`, we need to represent the configuration schema of our `SegmentedLog` first:

 ```rust
 /// Configuration for a SegmentedLog